Housing and Community Life

 As a student, you will receive a Compass Card (see the Practical Matters section of the handbook for more information) which enables you to pay for your meals with the points you purchase through your meal plan.
 You can also deposit cash onto your card and use it for laundry, snacks, soda, and tea/coffee and food at the Bistro or at the two convenience stores on campus.

 The Bistro, a cozy student-run café, is where you can hang out or study.
-In the evenings there is often entertainment scheduled at the Bistro.
-Other activities on campus are the movies shown at the Smith Auditorium, which are free and reasonably current movies.
+In the evenings, there is often entertainment scheduled at the Bistro.
+Other activities on campus are scheduled weekly by the Willamette Events Board and other university organizations.
+You’ll be notified of these events weekly through the Bearcat Bulletin which will come through your WU E-mail.
 The University Store is the place to go if you need any school-associated things, like pencils, paper, agendas or calendars, WU souvenirs or even cards and gifts.
+However, if you are looking to save money, Amazon.com offers many discounted options for books and supplies.
+Ask your fellow American students, peer advisors, or the OIE’s Global Ambassadors for help in finding the best option for you!

 There are many sports and recreation activities to participate in such as soccer, swimming, working out at Sparks Fitness Center, or a run around or outside campus.
+Your Compass Card is all you need for free access into the fitness center.
 Whatever you feel like doing, talk to either your fellow international students or some of your American friends and ask if they want to join you.

 Here is what one student has to say about a day trip she took: